Peter Wohlleben: The Hidden Life of Trees

 His 2015 book about natural forests, Das geheime Leben der Bäume:Was sie fühlen, wie sie kommunizieren – die Entdeckung einer verborgenen Welt, (The Hidden Life of Trees: What they Feel, How they Communicate: Discoveries from a Secret World) introduces readers to the world of trees, including Wood-Wide Web, through which nutrition and signals are exchanged among trees.
 An English translation was published in September 2016 under the title The Hidden Life of Trees: What they Feel, How they Communicate with a foreword by Australian environmentalist Tim Flannery, published by Greystone Books in partnership with the David Suzuki Institute.
 It cites the research of Suzanne Simard.
 The book was widely criticized by biologists and forest scientists for using strong anthropomorphic and teleological language such as describing trees as having friendships and registering fear, love and pain.
 It has been described as containing a "conglomeration of half-truths, biased judgements, and wishful thinking".

 A documentary film Intelligent Trees features several of Wohlleben's observations.
 He appears alongside Suzanne Simard, a professor of forest ecology at the University of British Columbia, who has been doing research on interactions among trees through micorrhizal networks since 1997.

 A second documentary film was released under the title The Hidden Life of Trees in theaters in the United States.
 It had its UK premiere at the 2021 Wales One World Film Festival, which was presented online owing to the COVID-19 pandemic.

 The Inner Life of Animals

 In 2016, Wohlleben authored Das Seelenleben der Tiere, which was translated into English and published under the title The Inner Life of Animals: Love, Grief, and Compassion—Surprising Observations of a Hidden World in 2017.
 The book argues for animal sentience.
 It contains 41 short chapters with examples of animals exhibiting emotions such as courage, desire, grief, love and regret.

+The Power of Trees

+Wohlleben's 2023 book explores the role of ancient forests in combating climate change, and how forest management practices have impaired forests' natural functions.
+"The future of forests and the future of humanity are inextricably entwined," he writes in the introduction, crediting trees for their ability to remove greenhouse gases from the atmosphere, cool the local climate and increase rainfall.